OrganiZATOR User's Guide

 §3 Zones

 • Initial (main): is displayed when starting the program (Figure 1).
-It contains several options, including access to the other two: Scheduler and dBase.
+It contains several options, including access to the other three: Scheduling; Postbox and dBase.
 From here you can access to some support utilities, as Notebook; defining work areas; initial parameters; creation of users; definition of frequent used data; definition of executables, and so on.

-• Scheduler includes Appointments; Expiry Dates; Pending try, and Ephemeris (figure 2).
-Everything that composes a planner, as well as the Zator messaging system (Sent messages; messages Inbox and messages Outbox).
+• Scheduling includes Appointments; Expiry Dates; Pending tray, and Events (figure 2).
+Everything that composes a planner, including one-page summary (Agenda) with the events to remember every day.

-• Database (dBase): heterogeneous information in areas not covered above (Fig. 3).
+• Database (dBase): heterogeneous information in areas not covered above, including your emails (Fig. 3).

 Keep in mind that OrganiZATOR is an application rather ubiquitous and that at any given time, each zone of the application may be using a different work area (see below).
-For example, the scheduler might be showing data planning of your boss, which are located on a computer in the office next to yours; and the dBase may be looking at the database of customers, a file located in any of the network.
+For example, the PostBox can messages located in some place of the intranet, where the other users have access; the scheduling might be showing data planning of your boss, which are located on a computer in the office next to yours; and the dBase may be looking at the database of customers, a file located in any of the network.
 While the Notebook that has opened, contains yours own notes; data stored on your computer, in the same directory as the file zator5.exe who launched the application.

 §4 Work areas

 The concept of work area is related to the fact that Zator is a distributed database that can use storage units (databases) located in different places.
 Each of these Zator dBases (zBase) is reflected in a zDB1 file housed in a directory somewhere in the intranet (LAN), and provides a work area.
-Every zBase can be accessed locally by the executable located in the same directory (for which serve as local area), or remotely by an executable launched in a different directory (in the same node or another point of the network), in which case it acts as a remote area for that executable.
+Every zBase can be accessed locally by the executable located in the same directory (for which serve as local area) or remotely, by an executable running in a different directory (in the same node or another point of the network), for which acts as a remote area for that executable.

 What better explain with an example: suppose an office with a professional chief and his secretary; there are two computers connected to a small LAN of two nodes; BOSS is a computer and the other HELP.
 Installs OrganiZATOR in, say C:\Zator\ in each node (two installations) and both directories are visible from the other node.